wp-plugins/search-box-on-navigation-menu/readme.txt

 == Description ==

 This plugin will add the default search box on main navigation menu that will save the space and flexibly fit with the menu.
+Here you can get more information about this plugin with screenshots - http://www.rupok.me/projects

 == Installation ==